downtocode/glauss/README.md

 **--nosync** - Disables vertical synchronization.

-**--threads (int)** - Make the program run with this many threads.
-Letting the kernel deal with how it distributes the load between cores/processors.
+**--threads (int)** - Run the physics engine with (int) amount of threads.
+The objects are split equally between them.
+Currently using Round-Robin algorithm for synchronization.

 **--help** - Print possible arguments and exit.